-Protein digestibility in dogs is coming to the attention of more pet owners.
-Digestibility refers to the percentage of nutrients that a dog absorbs into their body during the process of digestion.
+Digestibility simply refers to the percentage of nutrients that a dog’s body is able to absorb during the process of digestion.

 Bioavailability of Proteins in Dogs